-In order to catch you up on air pollution, we’ve listed a few causes of air pollution below.
-After these, we’ll touch upon the ways in which air pollution has deteriorated our health.
+To catch you up on air pollution, we’ve listed a few causes of air pollution below.
+After these, we’ll touch upon how air pollution has deteriorated our health.

 Causes of Air Pollution

 Below are some of the main causes of air pollution.
 Even a little effort in reducing these activities could result in a huge difference in the levels of pollution, especially when they’re in high concentrations:

 Developed countries are the major consumers of fossil fuels like petroleum and coal.
 These are also non-renewable, so using them in such large amounts is irresponsible and unhealthy globally.
 When these fossil fuels are burnt, they emit carbon monoxide and sulfur dioxide.
 The main cause of such burning is cars, factories, and any other humanmade processes.